hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/01b-Multimedia.md

 #### Knowledge check 1.2.4

-1. What is the name of the TextTrack property that returns the list of all its cues?
+1. What is the name of the `TextTrack` property that returns the list of all its cues?

   a. `activeCues`<br>
   b. `cues`<br>
   c. `cueList`<br>

-  Ans: <br>
+  Ans: c<br>
-  Explanation:
+  Explanation: The `cues` property of a `TextTrack` returns the list of cues as a `TextTrackCueList` object.
+This is the complete content of the WebVTT file!

 #### Notes for 1.2.4 Working with cues